lepoetemaudit/alpaca_vim/readme.md

 ## Installation

-Compatible with pathogen style layout, so if using Pathogen simply clone into `~/.vim/bundle`.
+Compatible with Pathogen-style layout, so if using Pathogen simply clone into `~/.vim/bundle`.